 GitHub integration

-Link Spaces directly with GitHub repositories so you always know what work is related.
+When setting up the integration, you'll link Spaces directly to GitHub repositories so you always know what work is related.

 Workspace owners and admins can connect Spaces to their repos, allowing members to add their Github work to tasks.